-This section is designed to help you understand more about the issues facing people who are dying with cancer.
+This section is designed to help you understand more about the issues facing people who are dying with cancer, and the people caring for them.
 We hope it will provide support and direction during this period.

 We discuss how you may feel after being told you have a life-limiting illness and are approaching the end of life, and how family and friends may react.